levule/BioskopApp/README.md

-# BioskopApp
+# Bioskop(JAVA Swing application)

+- This application was made as seminary work to show the four main OOP concepts in Java.

+## Technology

-Basic JAVA Swing Application
+ - JAVA Swing